 Games can be removed also by dragging and dropping them to the right column

-Max number of possible games to add would be set automatically according to the client settings in that sub-brand.
+Max number of possible games to add would be set automatically according to the client settings in that skin.

 Right column

 Search box, as-you-type, for any of the available games to use in this section.
 The results will be shown in the list below it.